streamich/nano-css/docs/sheet.md

 >
 > This allows to insert styles *just-in-time* and only if they are actually used.

+---

-For semantic and performance reasons you can optionally specify a name for your sheet:
+For semantic and performance reasons you can optionally specify a name for your sheet.

 ```js
 const styles = sheet(cssMap, 'ContactForm');